NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 down by 15 m relative to the point on planet surface which is the centroid of the source points, one can invoke ``pc_align`` with ``--initial-ned-translation ’5 10 15’`` (notice the quotes).

+The option ``--initial-rotation-angle`` can be used for similar purposes.

 If an initial transform is used, the alignment transform output by the program will be from the source points *before* the initial transform,